esl/MongooseICE/README.md

 # Fennec

 [![Build Status][BUILD BADGE]][BUILD LINK]
 [![Coverage Status][COVERAGE BADGE]][COVERAGE LINK]

 Fennec is a STUN server by [Erlang Solutions][OUR SITE] whose internals aim to be well written and tested.

+## Rationale

+Many modern applications (mobile and web) are media intensive like those involving audio, video, gaming, and file transfer.
+Fennec helps to get communication done peer-to-peer (without going through a server) so your **bandwidth and server-side costs don't need to be as much of a concern**.

 ## Resources